Alejogb1/job-board/blog-data/how-does-ppo-using-stable-baselines-learn-from-iterating-through-a-dataframe.md

 id: "how-does-ppo-using-stable-baselines-learn-from-iterating-through-a-dataframe"
 ---

-Alright, let's talk about how Proximal Policy Optimization (ppo), specifically when implemented using stable-baselines, learns from iterating through a dataframe.
+, let's talk about how Proximal Policy Optimization (ppo), specifically when implemented using stable-baselines, learns from iterating through a dataframe.
 This isn't a common use-case people often highlight, but it’s a scenario I encountered a few years back while developing a complex inventory management system using reinforcement learning (rl).
 The initial system used a more conventional simulation environment.
 However, the need to optimize based on real-world historical data led me to explore this particular approach—training directly from a dataframe.

-The challenge lies in the fact that ppo, and indeed most rl algorithms, are fundamentally designed to interact with an *environment*, not just static data.
-The environment usually provides a current *state*, and based on that, the agent takes an *action*, which in turn results in a new *state* and a *reward*.
+The challenge lies in the fact that ppo, and indeed most rl algorithms, are fundamentally designed to interact with an _environment_, not just static data.
+The environment usually provides a current _state_, and based on that, the agent takes an _action_, which in turn results in a new _state_ and a _reward_.
 This loop continues, with the agent learning a policy that maximizes cumulative reward over time.
 A dataframe, on the other hand, is just a collection of static data, with no inherent dynamics or notion of an environment.

 So, how do we bridge this gap?
 We essentially need to transform the dataframe into a pseudo-environment that ppo can interact with.
 Let's break down the key steps: